quora

 In this series of tutorials we are using SwiftUI to build a login page for a chat application.
 See our earlier blog which covered some of the basic first stages of creating a user interface with buttons and text fields.
 The following tutorial will focus on validating data entered by users and building a more advanced user interface.

-QuickBlox SwiftUI Tutorial Series:
+QuickBlox SwiftUI tutorial Series:

 Let’s Get Started !